Kingston, Ontario: Hockey

 Kingston lays claim to being the birthplace of ice hockey, though this is contested.
 Support for this is found in a journal entry of a British Army officer in Kingston in 1843.
 He wrote "Began to skate this year, improved quickly and had great fun at hockey on the ice."
 Kingston is also home to the oldest continuing hockey rivalry in the world by virtue of a game played in 1886 on the frozen Kingston harbour between Queen's University and the Royal Military College of Canada.
 To mark this event, the city hosts an annual game between the two institutions, played on a cleared patch of frozen lake with both teams wearing period-correct uniforms and using rules from that era.
 The two schools also contest the annual Carr-Harris Cup, named for Lorne Carr-Harris, under modern competitive conditions to commemorate and continue their rivalry.

 The Memorial Cup, which serves as the annual championship event for the Canadian Hockey League, began in 1919 on the initiative of Kingstonian James T. Sutherland.
 The first championship was held in Kingston.
 Sutherland, a member of the Hockey Hall of Fame, also helped establish the annual exhibition game between the Royal Military College of Canada and the United States Military Academy (West Point) in 1923.

 Kingston is represented in the Ontario Hockey League (OHL) by the Kingston Frontenacs.
-Kingston had a team in the Ontario Junior Hockey League (OJHL), the Kingston Voyageurs but ceased after the 2018-19 season.
+Kingston had a team in the Ontario Junior Hockey League (OJHL), the Kingston Voyageurs but ceased after the 2018–19 season.

-The International Hockey Hall of Fame, was established in September 1943 with a building constructed in 1965.
+The Original Hockey Hall of Fame, formerly the International Hockey Hall of Fame, was established in September 1943 with a building constructed in 1965.
 The original building was near the Kingston Memorial Centre (which was opened in 1950), but has since been relocated to Kingston's west end at the Invista Centre.
 The International Hockey Hall of Fame, founded by the National Hockey League (NHL) and the Canadian Amateur Hockey Association, is the oldest sports hall of fame in Canada.
 The museum's collection is home to various items that pay homage to Kingston's role in the history of hockey in Canada.
 These include: the original square hockey puck from the first Queens University vs. the Royal Military College of Canada (RMC) game in 1886, hockey's oldest sweater worn by a Queen's student in 1894, and Canada's first Olympic gold medal from 1924, among others.

-Leon's Centre, in the downtown core, opened in February 2008, and serves as home ice for the Frontenacs.
+Slush Puppie Place, in the downtown core, opened in February 2008, and serves as home ice for the Frontenacs.
 The Voyageurs played at the Invista Centre in the city's west end.
+The arena is now home to the Kingston Wranglers of the United States Premier Hockey League.